ManiChandana95/DataBaseDesign/readme.txt

 This is a project where a rudimentary database that is loosely based on MySQL is implemented.
 Each database table will be stored physically as a separate single file.
-Each database table file will be subdivided into logical sections of fixed equal size call pages.
+Each database table file will be subdivided into logical sections of fixed equal size called pages.
 Therefore, each table file size will be exact increments of the global page_size attribute, i.e. all data files must share the same page_size attribute.
 The page_size for my project is 512 Bytes.

 Supported Commands: